ImLaoBJie/RaLSGAN/README.md

 2. Unzip the dataset to the folder storing `RaLSGAN.py`.

-3. Open `RaLSGAN.py` and modify the parameter below£º
+3. Open `RaLSGAN.py` and modify the parameter below:

 ```
 batch_size = 32